SicBlade/SicBlade/README.md

 - 👋 Hi, I’m @SicBlade
-- 👀 I’m interested in Building WORKING programs!
+- 👀 I’m interested in building and improving programs.
-- 🌱 I’m currently learning Computer Science at Ensign College
+- 🌱 I have a Bachelor of Applied Science in Computer Science from Ensign College.
 - 💞️ I’m looking to collaborate on anything Python or website-related.
 I want to build my skills.
 - 📫 How to reach me tsbdkb@gmail.com
-- 😄 Pronouns:
 - ⚡ Fun fact: I make Pebbles cereal

 <!---